 Not only is “East St. Louis Toodle-O” an epitome of much that was to come in his music, but the 1926 recording is so well played as to indicate that the Washingtonians must have been performing the piece regularly.
 According to Sonny Greer, it was one of the band’s signature numbers: “People heard it and said, ‘Here they come!’”
 Ellington, who always knew a good thing when he heard it, responded by making “East St. Louis Toodle-O” his radio theme, playing it nightly for years to come.

-“East St. Louis Toodle-O” is one of the most completely realized jazz recordings of the mid-twenties, a performance worthy of comparison with such classics of early ensemble jazz as Jelly Roll Morton’s “Black Bottom Stomp” or Fletcher Henderson’s “The Stampede,” both of which had been cut only a few months earlier.
+“East St. Louis Toodle-O” is one of the most completely realized jazz recordings of the mid-twenties, a performance worthy of comparison with such classics of early ensemble 1920’s jazz music as Jelly Roll Morton’s “Black Bottom Stomp” or Fletcher Henderson’s “The Stampede,” both of which had been cut only a few months earlier.

 Old Man Blues